snapser-community/snapser-byosnaps/inter/byosnap-node-ts/README.md

-# BYOSnap Node Typescript Basic Tutorial
+# BYOSnap Node Typescript Intermediate Tutorial

 ## Application
 - The main application logic is in **usersController.ts**